Helping Kids Like Vegetables

 - Serve vegetables often.
 Try different ways of preparing them.

-- Pay attention to texture and color of cooked vegetables.
-Many children like them cooked “crisp-tender” not mushy.
+- Pay attention to the texture and color of cooked vegetables.
+Many children like them cooked “crisp-tender”, not mushy.
 Overcooked vegetables lose their bright, attractive color.

 - Whenever possible, serve vegetables as “finger foods.”
 Even cooked vegetables can be eaten this way.